RayLin1230/RCOS-Cilium/documentation/progress.md

 https://docs.cilium.io/en/stable/operations/performance/benchmark/

 We were instucted to download Cilium Netperf, so I did so.
-I downloaded Netperf for Linux: sudo apt install netperf
+I downloaded Netperf(8) for Linux: sudo apt install netperf
 There was some issues with running Netperf, but I worked with teammates to figure out why.
 Apparently, I did not install Cilium Cli correctly and Netperf is built in with the Cli, so I needed to isntall it correctly to be able to run Netperf correctly.